What to do when someone dies and leaves a will

 Who should sort the will out?

 When a person leaves a will, they normally would have chosen at least one person to act as the executor of the will.
-The executor is normally a relative or a friend, or sometimes a solicitor or even a bank.
-It is also quite normal for the executor to be an heir of the estate.
+The executor is normally a relative or a friend, or sometimes a solicitor or a bank.
+It is common for the executor to be an heir of the estate.

 If you’re the executor of the will, you’re responsible for getting probate.